-If the previous year was for a period of less than twelve months, the exception may be met by demonstrating what the liability would have been if a twelve-month return had been filed.
+If the previous year was for a period of less than twelve months, the exception may be met by demonstrating what the liability would have been if a twelvemonth return had been filed.
 For example, if the previous year was for 6 months, double the total tax for that year and enter 25% of this total.
 If last year's tax was zero, enter zero on line 9.

-- 9. Enter 100% of your prior year's final income tax liability (total tax less non-refundable credits and any withholding and gross tax credits) before applying estimated tax credits. - 11.
-Enter in columns (a) through (d) the quarterly installment due dates corresponding to the estimated income tax payments for your tax year.
+9. Enter 100% of your prior year's final income tax liability (total tax less non-refundable credits and any withholding and gross tax credits) before applying estimated tax credits.

+11. Enter in columns (a) through (d) the quarterly installment due dates that correspond to the estimated income tax payments for your tax year.

 If filing on a calendar year basis, the installment due dates for corporate income tax payments are April 20, June 20, September 20 and December 20 of the taxable year.
 Fiscal year and short tax year filers must remit by the twentieth day of the fourth, sixth, ninth, and twelfth months of the taxable year.
 Short period filers see note following line 22 instructions.
+Caution: These quarterly due dates may be different for tax years beginning in 1998.

-- 12. Enter the amount of estimated taxes paid by the due date of the installment for each quarter.
-Payments made after the quarterly due date must be reported in the following quarter when paid.
-If you are carrying forward an overpayment credit from the previous year, add that amount together with the installment amount paid for the first available quarter to which the carryover credit is posted.
+12. Enter the amount of estimated taxes paid by the due date of the installment for each quarter.
+Payments made after the quarterly due date should be reported in the following quarter (unless penalty and interest were included with the payment).
+If you are carrying forward an overpayment credit from the previous year, add that amount together with the installment amount paid for the first quarter.
 Do not include any credits claimed on line 6.
 STOP.
-Complete lines 13 through 16 in each column before proceeding to the next column. - 13.
-Enter the remaining overpayment, if any, from line 16 of the preceding quarter, as adjusted after deducting any previous <underpayment> balance. - 15.
-Divide line 10 by four (4) and enter the result in each column.
-NOTE: Short period filers must apply the instructions following line 22 instructions. - 16.
-Subtract line 15 from line 14 for each column.
+Complete lines 13 through 16 in each column before proceeding to the next column.

+13. Enter the remaining overpayment, if any, from line 16 of the preceding quarter, as adjusted after deducting any previous <underpayment> balance.

+15. Divide line 10 by four (4) and enter the result in each column.
+NOTE: Short period filers must apply the instructions following line 22 instructions.

+16. Subtract line 15 from line 14 for each column.
 If line 14 is less than line 15, enter the resulting underpayment in brackets>.
 If line 15 is equal to or greater than line 14, the difference is an overpayment and you have met an exception to the penalty for the quarter.
 See instructions for line 13.